mohitprashant/mohitprashant/README.md

 #### A coffee enthusiast by day ☼ and an AI researcher by night ☾

 I am currently PhD student at Nanyang Technological University, Singapore.
 My work is focused on machine learning safety and probabilistic guarantees for reinforcement learning using the PAC framework.
-As a sidenote, I enjoy competitive programming in my free time and I have a fondness for applying learning-based techniques to automate and discover solution strategies to game environments.
+As a sidenote, I enjoy competitive programming in my free time and I have a fondness for applying learning-based techniques to automate and discover solution strategies/algorithms to game environments.